Casual Employee Guidelines

 - Provides individualized or small group instruction on an independent basis.

-- Guides the student(s) to a higher level of comprehension through informal evaluation
+- Guides the student(s) to a higher level of comprehension through informal evaluation and feedback.

 - Applies theory to the instructional process.